Sport in Kosovo: Basketball

 KB Prishtina is the most successful basketball team in Kosovo.
 They have been crowned champions of the Kosovo Basketball Superleague 14 times.
 They also won the Kosovo Cup 15 times, most recently in 2020.
 KB Prishtina has also won the Kosovo Supercup seven times so far.
 KB Prishtina successfully won the Balkan International Basketball League three times: first in 2014–15 and for the second time in 2015–16.
 They would win it for a record third time in the 2023–24 BIBL season.

 Prishtina made their debut in European Basketball at the FIBA Europe Cup in 2015–16.
 They were able to qualify for the playoffs for the first time in 2018–19.
 KB Ylli is the most recent club who represented Kosovo at the 2022–23 FIBA Europe Cup.
 KB Prishtina also made its debut in the European North Basketball League (ENBL).
 They qualified for the Quarterfinals during the 2022–23 European North Basketball League.

 In the Basketball Champions League Kosovo made its debut with KB Prishtina in the 2017–18.
 In 2018-19 KB Prishtina were able to secure Kosovo's first ever win at this competition.
 They went on to miss the second round of the qualification stage.
 The Kosovo Basketball Superleague ranks 35th in Europe at the Basketball Champions League.
 In 2024, Trepça became the first Kosovan club to achieve a win in the BCL Qualifiers by defeating the Cypriot champion Keravnos but lost against the Czech champion Nymburk in the next round.

-The women's basketball club Univerziteti Prishtina have began competing in the 1970s and '80s in the Yugoslav Women's Basketball League.
+The women's basketball club Univerziteti Prishtina began competing in the 1970s and '80s in the Yugoslav Women's Basketball League.
 They participated with success at the WABA League in 2003–04, in which they qualified for the Final Four after finishing third in the regular season.
 They faced Šibenik Jolly JBS in the semifinals but did not advance to the finals.